scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Calling WinUI from Blazor App Hosted in WebView2](https://www.thomasclaudiushuber.com/2020/02/19/calling-winui-from-blazor-app-hosted-in-webview2/) - (February 19, 2020) - But can you also call from the hosted Blazor app into your WinUI app?
+Of course you can.
+To show you how it works, I’ve extended the application from the previous blog post.

 * [Hosting a Blazor App in WinUI 3 with WebView2 and call a Blazor Component Method from WinUI](https://www.thomasclaudiushuber.com/2020/02/18/hosting-blazor-app-in-winui-3-with-webview-2-and-call-blazor-component-method-from-winui/) - (February 18, 2020) - I thought I give WebView2 a try, and hey, why not trying to host a web app in WebView2 that is built with my favorite Single Page Application (SPA) framework: Blazor!
 But just hosting would be easy.
 I want to call a method in the Blazor App from my WinUI app.

 * [Develop apps for Windows 10X dual-screen devices](https://docs.microsoft.com/en-us/dual-screen/windows/) - (February 11, 2020) - Download and install the Microsoft Emulator and tools to start developing and testing your apps for Windows 10X.